 For years, Lowe’s enterprise systems relied on AIX, a venerable operating system known in the industry for its good performance and reliability.
 However, using AIX also meant being resigned to vendor lock-in, which enforced high IT costs and delayed new innovations.
 Faced with these challenges, Lowe’s chose to switch to a new operating system.
 Their main alternative, Linux, was platform-independent and offered a significantly larger choice of products and tools than AIX, thus freeing Lowe’s from the burden of expensive proprietary hardware and software.
 Quoin conducted a comprehensive ROI analysis for Lowe’s, helping them understand the full implications of this change.

 The migration to Linux was a massive undertaking, requiring an enormous overhaul of Lowe’s software codebase in order to take advantage of its strengths.
 But Lowe’s confidence in Quoin’s technical mastery and leadership was not misplaced.
-Our engineers supervised the project in accordance with best practices, and worked hard to clean up the code and resolve portability issues in advance of the conversion.
-We worked closely with Lowe’s team throughout, facilitating skills-transfer and training on Linux support and processes.
+Our engineers supervised the project in accordance with best practices and worked hard to clean up the code and resolve portability issues in advance of the conversion.
+We worked closely with Lowe’s team throughout, facilitating skills transfer and training on Linux support and processes.

 Continuous Integration Implementation

-Quoin engineers were instrumental in building the implementation continuous integration tool set for Lowe’s, for which our responsibilities included specification and implementation of the complete environment and development process.
+Quoin engineers were instrumental in building the implementation continuous integration toolset for Lowe’s, for which our responsibilities included specification and implementation of the complete environment and development process.
 The development environment includes a full range of source control, build management, test automation, and quality assurance tools for C++ development.

 Security Compliance: CFI Guidelines and Government Regulations

 A system-wide audit that Quoin conducted revealed that there were security gaps in Lowe's system that could have allowed attackers to exploit the machine-code execution.
 To prevent this type of vulnerability, the Quoin team adhered to Control Flow Integrity (CFI) guidelines and worked with Lowe’s IT personnel to secure the Linux kernel in an automated way.
 The combination of CFI compliance and automation was an efficient solution for Lowe’s, requiring few changes to the source code yet ensuring that such audits and protection measures could easily be repeated in the future.
-Both the CFI compliance and the security automations were new innovations at Lowe’s, and provided a strong foundation for enforcing its security policies as the business continues to grow.
+Both the CFI compliance and the security automation were new innovations at Lowe’s and provided a strong foundation for enforcing its security policies as the business continues to grow.

-Quoin was also instrumental in securing Lowe’s financial data in compliance with the provisions of the Sarbanes-Oxley Act, and their health-care information with the Health Insurance Portability and Accountability Act.
+Quoin was also instrumental in securing Lowe’s financial data in compliance with the provisions of the Sarbanes-Oxley Act, and their healthcare information with the Health Insurance Portability and Accountability Act.
 We also developed solutions so that Lowe’s management could effectively monitor store-level compliance with new labeling requirements demanded by California Weights and Measures.

 Malware & Risk Management

 Early in our partnership with Lowe’s, Quoin did a standard security scan and found hundreds of overlooked Trojan viruses in their core systems, making the machines highly vulnerable to digital attacks.
 Lowe’s was content to sideline their removal as they did not present an immediate threat, but Quoin - as specialists in cybersecurity and risk management - recognized the danger and quickly arrived at an effective strategy for immediate action.
-We made it our mission to not only manage the risk, but also to take measures to prevent it in the future.
+We made it our mission to not only manage the risk but also to take measures to prevent it in the future.

 Using our deep knowledge of security issues and how to fix them, our team took the lead in implementing a process to remove the malware without taking resources from other project budgets.
 Working diligently in the background, between larger initiatives, we successfully closed the Trojans one by one.
 Meanwhile, we worked with Lowe’s team to prevent the recurrence of such vulnerabilities.
 We accomplished this by implementing new development processes grounded in security guidelines.
 Then we ensured that all IT personnel were taught and understood best industry practices, insisting on them as the standard for all future development efforts.
 In this way, we eliminated similar security oversights through effective engineering, savvy risk management, and preventative planning.